 The Board of Trustees is responsible for the management of the RTPI's affairs as well as promoting key objectives.
 There are 17 Board of Trustee members who usually serve a two year term.

-We also have a number of committees, including the Scottish Executive Committee - which has extensive delegated authority for running the RTPI in Scotland, networks, specialist panels and working groups.
+RTPI also have a number of committees, including the Scottish Executive Committee - which has extensive delegated authority for running the RTPI in Scotland, networks, specialist panels and working groups.